-Since 1989, when Bose introduced its Series I Aviation Headset (the first commercially available active noise-reduction headphones, powered either by NiCad batteries or the aircraft's cockpit – as the name suggests, they were intended to help pilots land planes), the company has become synonymous with active noise-cancellation technology, almost single-handedly moulding the market into what we see (and hear) today.
+In 1989, Bose introduced its Series I Aviation Headset as the first commercially available active noise-reduction headphones, powered either by NiCad batteries or the aircraft's cockpit, intended to, as the name suggests, help pilots land planes.
+Since then, the company has become synonymous with active noise-cancellation technology and has been a big driver in moulding the market into what we see (and hear) today.

-Your particular needs and priorities – and, who knows, the headphones' Amazon Prime Day deals prices – will determine which ones (if any) you should buy this Black Friday week, so in order to work out which Bose headphone model is best for you, we'll run you through the features and perks of each...
+Your particular needs and priorities – and, who knows, the headphones' Amazon Prime Day deals prices – will determine which ones (if any) you should buy, so in order to work out which Bose headphone model is best for you, let us run you through the features and perks of each...

 Should you buy the Bose QuietComfort 45?

-First off, anyone hoping for a complete revamp of the 2019-released QC35 II (which are themselves minor updates on the 2016 QC35), brace yourselves: the QC45 are virtually indistinguishable from their predecessor – visually, at least.
+First off, anyone hoping for a complete revamp of their 2019-released predecessors (which are themselves minor updates on the 2016-launched QC35), brace yourselves: the QC45 are virtually indistinguishable from their predecessor – visually, at least.

 So, does it?
 In a word, yes.
-True to its QuietComfort heritage, the noise cancellation here is some of the best we've tested – in fact, if you simply want extraneous noise nixed in the office, we give the new Bose QC45 the edge over the immediate competition.
-There is a 'but' though.
-Unlike the Bose 700 proposition (below), it's either 'Quiet' or 'Aware' here; there are no options to get creative and tweak the levels of noise-cancellation any further.
+True to its QuietComfort heritage, the noise cancellation here is some of the most effective we've tested.
+In fact, if you simply want extraneous noise nixed in the office, we give the Bose QC45 the edge over the competition.
+There is a 'but', though.
+Unlike the Bose 700 (below), you get a choice of either 'Quiet' or 'Aware' modes here; there are no options to get creative and tweak the levels of noise-cancellation any further.

-If solid, unwavering noise-cancellation is paramount, put the QC45 on your short-list.
+If solid, unwavering active noise cancellation is paramount, put the QC45 on your shortlist.
 If you'd also benefit from having multiple levels of noise cancellation, keep reading.
-Or if you would prefer a more tailored or robustly featured set of headphones that boast EQ optimisation, mic-muting or auto-off wearer detection, or are looking for the best sound-per-pound performance your money can be, you may be better looking elsewhere – to the class-leading Sony WH-1000XM5 or older, more affordable Sony WH-1000XM4, for example.
+Or if you would prefer a more tailored or robustly featured set of headphones that boast EQ optimisation, mic-muting or auto-off wearer detection, or are looking for the best sound-per-pound performance your money can buy, you may be better looking elsewhere – to the class-leading Sony WH-1000XM5 or older, more affordable Sony WH-1000XM4, for example.

 Are they the best noise-cancelling wireless headphones for their price?

 If in your world, noise-cancellation is king and you love the unique Bose look, then yes – they quite possibly could be in your eyes.
-That said, we would encourage you to check out the newer, similarly priced Bose 700 before you make your choice.
-If your priorities lie in best-in-class sound, however, you may be better served by the sonic leaders of the pack, the Sony WH-1000XM5, older Sony XM4 or Sennheiser Momentum 4 Wireless.
+That said, we would encourage you to check out the similarly priced Bose 700 below before you make your choice.
+If your priority lies in best-in-class sound, however, you will be better served by the sonic leaders of the pack, the Sony WH-1000XM5, older Sony XM4 or Sennheiser Momentum 4 Wireless.

 Should you buy the Bose Noise Cancelling Headphones 700?

-Bose's most premium noise-cancelling over-ear offering offers a very appealing alternative to the QC45 – especially if you like the modern aesthetic and varying levels of noise-cancellation, and the price discrepancy isn't very big.
+Bose's most premium noise-cancelling over-ear offering presents a very appealing alternative to the QC45 – especially if you like the modern aesthetic and varying levels of noise-cancellation, and the price discrepancy isn't very big.

-When we first tested the Noise Cancelling 700, the eye-watering price tag of £350 ($399, AU$599) was something of a drawback.
+When we first tested the Noise Cancelling Headphones 700, the eye-watering price tag of £350 / $399 / AU$599 was something of a drawback.
 That was way back in 2019, though.
-Now, you'll often find them for a little (and sometimes quite a lot) less than that launch price, and that puts them squarely into competition with the QC45.
+Now, you'll often find them for a little (and sometimes quite a lot) less than that launch price, putting them squarely into competition with the QC45.